canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q4/QuestionText.md

 - Constructors:
     - A constructor which is visible from another class and accepts an `double` and a `String` in that order as parameters and initializes the **durability** and **manufacturer** attributes with the input values.
-    - The constructor should check that the **durability** attribute is non-negative, if not initialize it 0.
+    - The constructor should check that the `double` passed to initialize the **durability** field is not negative.
+If it is, initilize the field to zero, and if it is positive, use the value to initialize the field.

 ## Chassis